 This might sound like a complex pairing, but it’s simple in practice.
 The Optane and QLC 3D NAND drives won’t appear as separate on your PC.
 Instead they will be combined and will appear as if you had a single solid state drive installed.
 Intel’s driver software will manage the relationship between the two drives in the background.
 You’ll notice better performance without having to manage each drive.

 A partnership with Best Buy will bring systems equipped with the drive this spring.
-To start, Intel’s Optane Memory H10 will only be available in select laptops or 2-in-1s with 8th-gen Intel Core U-series processors and a PCIe-based M.2 slot.
+To start, Intel’s Optane Memory H10 will only be available in the best laptops or 2-in-1s with 8th-gen Intel Core U-series processors and a PCIe-based M.2 slot.
 Intel plans to roll out the storage drives to a wider variety of systems at a later point.
 The last phase of the rollout will also bring the Intel Optane H10 Memory with SSD to the do-it-yourself market.
 However, Intel’s not providing any timing or pricing for that phase of the roll-out, which likely means we’re (at best) months away from that launch.

 Intel’s Optane technology leverages caching technology and is able to provide much faster read and write speeds than the fastest solid-state-drives currently available in the market.
 The new storage drive will join the family of Optane products, including the performance-focused Intel Optane 900P and 905P range of SSDs.

 The drive will come in capacities featuring 16GB of Optane storage and 256GB of QLC storage, 32GB of Optane and 512GB of QLC, or 32GB of Optane and 1TB of QLC.
 A 5-year warranty will be included, though system and drive pricing remain to be announced.